Walmart (NYSE:WMT) PT Raised to $140.00

-Walmart (NYSE:WMT) had its target price upped by Guggenheim from $135.00 to $140.00 in a report released on Wednesday, The Fly reports.
-The firm presently has a “buy” rating on the retailer’s stock.
-Guggenheim’s price objective would indicate a potential upside of 12.28% from the company’s previous close.
+Walmart (NYSE:WMT) had its price target increased by Morgan Stanley from $135.00 to $140.00 in a note issued to investors on Thursday, BenzingaRatingsTable reports.
+The firm presently has an “overweight” rating on the retailer’s stock.
+Morgan Stanley’s price objective would indicate a potential upside of 12.60% from the stock’s previous close.

-Several other research analysts also recently weighed in on the stock.
-Citigroup restated a “buy” rating and set a $140.00 price target (up previously from $137.00) on shares of Walmart in a research report on Thursday, April 23rd.
-JPMorgan Chase & Co. reiterated a “neutral” rating and issued a $130.00 price objective on shares of Walmart in a report on Tuesday, February 18th.
-Oppenheimer reiterated a “buy” rating and issued a $145.00 price objective on shares of Walmart in a report on Tuesday.
-Odeon Capital Group downgraded shares of Walmart from a “buy” rating to a “hold” rating in a report on Tuesday, April 21st.
-Finally, Robert W. Baird increased their price objective on shares of Walmart from $130.00 to $140.00 and gave the company an “outperform” rating in a report on Tuesday.
-Two analysts have rated the stock with a sell rating, eleven have issued a hold rating and twenty-three have assigned a buy rating to the stock.
-Walmart has a consensus rating of “Buy” and an average price target of $132.03.
+WMT has been the topic of several other reports.
+Barclays upped their price target on shares of Walmart from $135.00 to $140.00 and gave the company an “overweight” rating in a report on Wednesday.
+Exane BNP Paribas cut Walmart to an “underperform” rating and set a $98.00 target price on the stock. in a research note on Thursday, March 26th.
+Raymond James raised their price target on Walmart from $130.00 to $135.00 and gave the stock an “outperform” rating in a research note on Wednesday.
+Nomura upped their price objective on Walmart from $131.00 to $139.00 in a research report on Wednesday.
+Finally, Evercore ISI assumed coverage on Walmart in a research note on Friday, February 14th.
+They issued a “hold” rating on the stock.
+Two investment analysts have rated the stock with a sell rating, eleven have given a hold rating and twenty-three have assigned a buy rating to the stock.
+The company currently has a consensus rating of “Buy” and an average target price of $132.03.

 Walmart Inc engages in the retail and wholesale operations in various formats worldwide.
 The company operates through three segments: Walmart U.S., Walmart International, and Sam's Club.
 It operates supercenters, supermarkets, hypermarkets, warehouse clubs, cash and carry stores, discount stores, drugstores, and convenience stores; membership-only warehouse clubs; e-commerce Websites, such as walmart.com, jet.com, shoes.com, and samsclub.com; and mobile commerce applications.